dtfung/datascience/Projects/Image-Recognition-CIFAR-10/README.md

 ##Train a Convolutional Neural Network

-Trained a deep convolutional neural network to classify objects in images from the CIFAR-10 dataset.
+Trained a convolutional neural network to classify objects in images from the CIFAR-10 dataset.

 ###Dataset: